AgoraIO-Community/ContentContributorGuides/Tuturial-Structure-Template.md

 Within the Build and Build Subsections there should be code snippets included.
 All snippets should use GitHub Gists _(on Agora Blog and Medium)_ and ``` within Dev.to or .md files.

-When embedding code using ``` be sure to include the language name.
+When embedding code using ``` be sure to include the language name to ensure the proper code highlighting when the markdown renders.
+For example, for javascript code snippets use:

-For example, use ```javascript to ensure it’s rendered with the proper code highlighting.
+>```javascript

 When embedding code using GitHub Gists, if the code is only a snippet make sure to denote that in the file name following the format: `functionName+snippet.fileExtension`